 These are the difficult questions we must ask ourselves before we step through the dream door to start our journey.

-Can you do this thing you think you want day in and day out until you think you can’t do it one more day … and then do it one more day?
+Can you do this thing you think you want day-in-and-day out until you think you can’t do it one more day … and then do it one more day?

 Are you ready for this?

-Best-selling author and social psychologist, Malcolm Gladwell was one of the best middle distance runners in Canada when he was a teenager.
+Best-selling author and social psychologist, Malcolm Gladwell was one of the best middle-distance runners in Canada when he was a teenager.
 He often tells the story of the moment when he knew he was not going to go to the Olympics like most thought he would.

-He went running with two friends who would ultimately go on to compete in the Olympics and at the end of the grueling long-distance run, the two friends suggested that they continue running by going up this particular hill backwards.
+He went running with two friends who would ultimately go on to compete in the Olympics and at the end of the grueling long-distance run, the two friends suggested that they continue running by going up this particular hill backward.
 They had already run (I think — it was a very long distance) 20 miles.
 Malcolm didn’t want to continue, and thus, chose not to.
 The two friends went on to run up the hill without him and on to compete in the Olympics.

 Malcolm did not go to the Olympics and instead turned his attention to social psychology and writing.
 What he understood about his choice at the hill is that those two friends wanted the Olympics more than he did.
 He saw that they were more motivated runners because they still wanted to run up that hill.
 He didn’t.
 To run in the Olympics was their singular dream, whereas Malcolm had other dreams he liked better that gave him more joy — like writing.